Image contrast enhancement based on the Schr\"odinger operator spectrum: Introduction

-Numerous methods have been proposed to enhance the quality of images for reliable interpretation.
-The most popular of these methods, i.e., histogram equalization (HE) based methods, involve redistributing pixel intensities to cover the full dynamic range.
-Due to the limitations of the first HE method, researchers have developed various adaptive histogram equalization (AHE) methods that subdivide an image into smaller regions to which histogram equalization is applied.
-This adaptive approach helps preserve local details and improves contrast enhancement performance.
-Examples of AHE methods include Contrast-Limited AHE (CLAHE) \citep{PIZER1987355}, brightness-preserving bi-Histogram Equalization (BBHE) \citep{kim}, and Brightness Preserving Dynamic Histogram Equalization (BPDHE) \citep{Ibrahim}.
-However, these methods don't consider the spatial adjacency between neighboring pixels during histogram computation, which affects the equalization process, and leads to artifacts such as halos, over-enhancement, and noise amplification in the resulting image \citep{Srinivas}.\\ Another class of contrast enhancement methods uses mathematical transformations.
-For example, contrast enhancement using gamma correction has applications in various fields, such as photography, computer graphics, and medical imaging \citep{gonzalez}, and allows for better visualization of details in both low and high-contrast images.
-To improve the performance of gamma correction, previous studies have explored different methods such as adaptive gamma correction with weighting distribution \citep{Huang}, where an adaptive local $\gamma$ value was proposed based on the cumulative distribution function (cdf) of the image histogram.
-A recent study \citep{Al} introduced normalized gamma correction to consider the full dynamic range of the image, thereby avoiding over-enhancement.
-In addition, techniques such as histogram equalization and Retinex algorithms often incorporate gamma correction to achieve the desired contrast improvement \citep{Shi, Xia}.
-Notably, a novel energy-curve-based image contrast enhancement method has been proposed in \citep{Srinivas}, solving the main issue of histogram-equalization-based approaches related to the lack of spatial information.
-In that study, a Hopelfield neural network was employed to compute the energy curve of the image, thereby obtaining spatial information about the pixel distribution.\\ In this study, we propose a novel image contrast enhancement method based on the two-dimensional semi-classical signal analysis (2D-SCSA).
-The proposed method is referred to as $\gamma$-SCSA as it explores the effect of parameter $\gamma$ used in the 2D-SCSA to modify the intensity of the pixels.
-2D-SCSA decomposes an image into the squared eigenfunctions of the Schr\"odinger operator whose potential is the image.
-This decomposition offers a new means of representing an image and was used for denoising in a previous study \citep{Kaisserli2014}.
-However, this decomposition depends on a design parameter $h$ called the semi-classical parameter that controls the number of eigenvalues used in the reconstruction, and parameter $\gamma$ which was set to fixed values in previous studies.
-In this study, we demonstrate that parameter $\gamma$ plays a crucial role in image contrast enhancement.
-The main advantage of our proposed approach is its ability to reconstruct and filter noisy data, thereby avoiding noise amplification while enhancing important information in the image.
-The filtering capabilities of 2D-SCSA have already been investigated in previous studies \citep{Kaisserli2014, Chahid2018}.
-In the present study, the effectiveness of $\gamma$-SCSA SCSA in performing contrast enhancement of color images with different levels of contrast degradation is studied, and an algorithm is proposed and validated.
-Performance analysis is also performed by comparing the proposed method with state-of-the-art approaches.\\
+In this study, we propose a novel image contrast enhancement method based on the two-dimensional semi-classical signal analysis (2D-SCSA) method used in the past for different tasks, such as image denoising, feature extraction, and image reconstruction.
+The proposed method is referred to as $\gamma$-SCSA as it explores the effect of parameter $\gamma$ used in the 2D-SCSA to modify the intensity of the pixels and, in combination with other parameters, could reduce noise artifacts simultaneously, as has been shown in previous studies \cite{Kaisserli2014, Chahid2018}.
+The main idea of 2D-SCSA is to decompose an image into the squared eigenfunctions of the Schr\"odinger operator whose potential is the image \cite{Kaisserli2014,Laleg-Kirati2013}.
+This decomposition offers a new way of reconstructing an image and has been used in many applications as a feature extraction method \cite{Vargas} and for denoising images \cite{Kaisserli2014,Chahid2018}.
+However, this decomposition depends on a design parameter $h$ called the semi-classical parameter that controls the number of eigenvalues used in the reconstruction and parameter $\gamma$, which was set to fixed values in previous studies.
+This project demonstrates that $\gamma$ plays a crucial role in 2D-SCSA and opens new promising directions for image contrast enhancement.
+The main advantage of the proposed approach is its ability to reconstruct and filter noisy data, thereby avoiding noise amplification while enhancing important information in the image.
+In the present research, the effectiveness of $\gamma$-SCSA in performing contrast enhancement is tested in various scenarios, such as low-light, underwater, and medical images.
+Performance analysis is also performed, and the proposed method is compared with state-of-the-art approaches.\\